Data Science with Real Data

 We’re looking forward to expanding topic coverage to include the basics of time series forecasting, value interpolation, synthetic controls (causal inference), and much more.

 If you use any of this material, we would love to hear from you!
-Please send feedback to email@example.com.
+Please share feedback with this form.
 If you end up finding any of this material useful and would like to be notified of updates, do drop us a line.